-16. Fade: Press FADE turn the volume control to shift sound to the rear/front speakers.
+16. Fade: Press FADE and turn the right control knob (ENTER) to shift sound to the rear/front speakers.

 The display will indicate the level selected.

-17. Balance: Press BAL then turn the volume control to adjust the audio between the left and right speakers.
-The selected level will appear in the displa BAL .
+17. Balance: Press BAL then turn

+the right control knob (ENTER) to adjust the audio between the left and right speakers.
+The selected level will appear in the display.

+BAL

 18. Bass: Press to adjust the bass levels.
-Turn the volume control to increase/decrease levels.
+Turn the right control knob (ENTER) to increase/decrease levels.
+The selected level will appear levels.
 The selected level will appear in the display.

-BASS 19.
-Treble: Press to adjust the treble levels.
-Turn the volume control to increase/decrease levels.
+19. Treble: Press to adjust the

+treble levels.
+Turn the right control knob (ENTER) to increase/decrease levels.
+The selected level will appear levels.
 The selected level will appear in the display.

-TREB 20.
-Eq: Press to activate the equalizer.
-EQ 21.
-Eject: Press to eject the CD/MP3.
+20. Eq: Press to activate the equalizer.
+There are seven choices in this mode: EQ-OFF, ROCK, POP, DISCO, JAZZ, CLASSIC, VOCAL.

+21. Eject: Press to eject the CD/MP3.

-22. RDS (Radio Data System): The system is equipped with a
+22. RDS (Radio Data System):

-decoder that receives special signals

-transmitted on the FM frequency.
+The system is equipped with a decoder that receives special signals transmitted on the FM frequency.
 The station's name and information will show in the display.
 Press RDS repeatedly to turn the feature on/off.
+The preset locations will not save the RDS name, only the frequency.